“Where I live”

 Slender-snouted crocodiles are found in Central and West Africa, from Mauritania and Senegal to North Angola east to Zaire, Zambia, and East Tanzania.
 They live mainly in rivers and lakes and prefer freshwater over saltwater.
 They are very rare in captivity, and The Maryland Zoo is one of few North American zoos to hold this species.
-See them in the African Journey, inside the Chimp Forest.
+See them in the African Journey, next to the Panamanian Golden Frog exhibit.

 Slender snouted crocodiles eat mainly fish and crustaceans.
 They hunt by swimming parallel to the shoreline and curving their tails to trap fish in shallow water.
 Larger members of the species may prey opportunistically on the occasional bird or small mammal, but no slender snouted crocodile is big or powerful enough to take down Africa’s larger prey species such as zebra and wildebeest.

 “Making my mark”

 Slender snouted crocodiles are said to have a call that sounds like a truck backfiring.
 They are known scientifically as Crocodylus cataphractus.
 Crocodylus comes from the Greek krokodeilos, which means “pebble worm.”
 Cataphractus comes from the Greek kataphraktos, which means “clad in armor.”

 Soft-shelled turtles may prey upon young slender snouted crocodiles, but losses to such predation seem to be minimal.
 Humans also hunt these crocodiles aggressively for meat and hides.